WSWR (FM)

 WSWR (100.1 MHz) is an FM radio station broadcasting a classic hits format as "My 100.1."
 Licensed to Shelby, Ohio, WSWR serves the Mid-Ohio area.
 The station is owned by iHeartMedia.

-WSWR originated as a stand-alone signal targeting the Mansfield/Ashland area as "Crusin' 100," airing an oldies format before segueing to classic hits as "My 100.1."
+WSWR originated as a stand-alone signal targeting the Mansfield/Ashland area as "WSWR Wizard 100" with its own DJ's and unique oldies then becoming "Crusin' 100," airing a more standard oldies format before segueing to classic hits as "My 100.1."
 From January 2010 until December 26, 2011, the station was simulcast on WXXR (which previously simulcast WFXN-FM) as "My 100.1/98.3", before dropping their classic hits format in favor of a simulcast of WMAN, with both stations taking the WMAN-FM and WWMM calls, respectively.

 On May 3, 2012, WMAN-FM split from its simulcast and began stunting towards going back to its previous classic hits format.
 Following an on-air apology by regional market manager Keith Kennedy, the station officially reverted to classic hits as "My 100.1," once again claiming the WSWR calls.